practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/D/README.md

 ## On how to do demanding string building in D

-Same like with [Nim](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Nim#on-how-to-do-demanding-string-building-in-nim), I had somehow higher expectations for the execution speed of my microbenchmark program in a D implementation.
+Same as with [Nim](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Nim#on-how-to-do-demanding-string-building-in-nim), I had somehow higher expectations for the execution speed of my microbenchmark program in a D implementation.

 The first times with around 35 milliseconds that came in, already compiled with _$ gdc -O3_ for production and doing simple string concatenation, were not bad, but a bit muted compared to my expectations.